nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

    * Submit early to maximize points.

 4. **Bonus Points:**
-   * After submitting, tweet at Nesa before 9pm EST mentioning the rarest token (by frequency in that day’s data).
+   * After submitting, tweet at Nesa before 9pm EST, mentioning the rarest token (by frequency in that day’s data).
    * If you win the day and your rarest token guess is correct, you receive 50% more payout.
    * No tweet means no bonus.